geekzter/azure-vdc/README.md

 - Terraform output is exported as ad-hoc Azure Pipeline variables by `tf_deploy.ps1`, so they can be used in subsequent tasks in an Azure Pipeline Job

 ## Disclaimer
 This project is provided as-is, and is not intended as a blueprint on how a VDC should be deployed, or Azure components and Terraform should be used.
 It is merely an example on how you can use the technology.
 The project creates a number of Azure resources, you are responsible for monitoring and managing cost.
+You can configure auto shutdown on VM's through the Azure Portal, with the [Start/stop VMs during off-hours solution](https://docs.microsoft.com/en-us/azure/automation/automation-solution-vm-management), or with functions in my [azure-governance](https://github.com/geekzter/azure-governance/tree/master/functions) repo.